IT21268076/Monty-Hall-Problem/README.md

 For any questions or inquiries, please contact:

-- Developer: Chamoda Karunathilaka
+- Developer: Your Name
-- Email: chamodahirushan8298@gmail.com
+- Email: your.email@example.com

 Thank you for using the Monty Hall Problem Simulation Web App!